6th Infantry Regiment (United States): Tunisia

-LTC Kern's 1-6 Infantry, supported by B and C Bty, 27th Artillery, occupied the most exposed position of the Allied line at Djebel el Guessa and Djebel bou Aoukaz.
+LTC Kern's 1-6 Infantry, supported by B and C Bty, 27th Artillery, occupied the most exposed position of the Allied line at Djebel el Guessa and Djebel Bou Aoukaz.
 Between these two hill masses, there lies an east–west pass that enemy forces would need to seize if they were to pierce the Allied line.
-The Battalion was strung out over five miles and the platoons were separated by deep ravines and would have difficulty supporting each other.
-On the morning of 5 December, a clear cool day, 1-6 IN came under enemy observation and endured heavy mortar and artillery fire, a sign that the enemy was soon to attack.
+The Battalion was strung out over five miles, and the platoons were separated by deep ravines, making it difficult for them to support each other.
+On the morning of 5 December, a clear, cool day, 1-6 IN came under enemy observation and endured heavy mortar and artillery fire, a sign that the enemy was soon to attack.
 A Co, under CPT Hoban, spotted enemy digging in to the north of Djebel el Guessa, so LTC Kern moved B Co, under CPT Walter Geyer, onto the ridge behind A Co to gain depth in his defense.
 After a night of continual illumination from flares, the Germans attacked on the morning of 6 December at roughly 0800.
 A combined attack from Stuka dive-bombers, infantry, and tanks hit A Co.
 Seven Panzers attacked through a gap in the ridgeline, isolating 3rd Platoon and allowing German infantry to advance up the sheltered ravines.
-At 0900, another German armored attack twice the size of the first one attacked C Co, under CPT George Miller, from multiple directions.
-This attack left C Co disorganized and the Germans seemed likely to cut off 1-6 IN's route of escape.
-Allied armored elements began massing to counterattack on other parts of the line.
+At 0900, another German armored attack, twice the size of the first, attacked C Co, under CPT George Miller, from multiple directions.
+This attack left C Co disorganized, and the Germans seemed likely to cut off 1-6 IN's route of escape.
+Allied armored elements began massing to counterattack elsewhere along the line.
 For hours, 1-6 IN held on to their positions.
 A Co was temporarily relieved when it pulled in its left flank by using the Battalion machine-gun platoon to pin down enemy infantry.
 After a counterattack by B Co's halftracks, A Co successfully withdrew to the ridge held by B Co.
-To the south, C Bty, 27th Artillery fired support missions for C Co, 1-6 IN temporarily checking the German advance and allowing CPT Miller's company to reorganize, but at the cost of the destruction of the Battery from German counterfire.
+To the south, C Bty, 27th Artillery, fired support missions for C Co, 1-6 IN, temporarily checking the German advance and allowing CPT Miller's company to reorganize, but at the cost of the destruction of the Battery from German counterfire.
 Meanwhile, the Battalion Reconnaissance Platoon began seeking a ford in the Medjerda River to bring in armored reinforcements.
 1-6 IN's one remaining assault gun fired and maneuvered against the German vehicles, and despite not destroying any of them, the crew delayed their advance long enough to allow arriving reinforcements to cross the river without being fired upon.